bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 Template string: '{{hostname}} vault backup: {{date}}' Results in: 'Lews PC vault backup: 29/03/2022 19:49:58'

-The 'List filenames affected by commit in commit body' adds any adjusted files into the body for the commit, which results in some
+The 'List filenames affected by commit in commit body' adds any adjusted files into the body for the commit, which results in the follow effect (when viewed in GitHub):